dasiths/NEventLite/README.md

 # NEventLite - Light weight .NET framework for Event Sourcing with support for custom Event and Snapshot Stores (EventSore, Redis, SQL Server or Custom)
 ---------------------------------
 NEventLite makes it easier to implement the event sourcing patrtern in your .NET project.
-It is opinionated and enforces some patterns though.
-The framework is built with custom storage providers/event bus archetectures in mind.
-We also provide some popular event/storage storage provider implementations here.
+It is opinionated and enforces some patterns.
+The framework is built with support for custom storage providers and event bus archetectures in mind.
+We also provide some popular event/snapshot storage provider implementations for NEventLite here.
 Feel free to use it as is or customisze it to suit your needs.

 Author: Dasith Wijesiriwardena
 ----------------------------------